 2) Remove seeds, if there are any.
 Either remove peel or leave on, as I do.

 3) Place the orange slices in a single layer on the dehydrator sheet or on a parchment paper lined baking sheet, if you are dehydrating in the oven.

 4) If you are using a dehydrator, set it to the “fruit” setting and dehydrate until the slices are the desired consistency.
 Depending upon your climate and the amount of moisture in your slices, it can take up to 12 hours.
 Start checking at about 10 hours.
 Then recheck every 30 minutes or so until they are done.

 5) If you are using an oven, set the heat as low as possible.
 It will take approximately 8 to 10 hours.
 Start checking after 8 hours.
 Then recheck every 30 minutes or so until done.

 6) Let the slices cool.
 Then store them in an airtight container in the refrigerator.

-Following are a few of my tasty frozen treat recipes:
+Following are some of my dehydrated food recipes: